harvester/harvester/enhancements/20230830-managed-dhcp.md

     - The VirtualMachineNetworkConfig object's `.status` field should show the two NICs have IP addresses allocated
     - The VM `test-vm-1` should have the correct IP addresses configured automatically via DHCP from the agents respectively

+#### Kubernetes Guest Clusters (Rancher Integration)

+The plan is to create an RKE2 guest cluster with the Harvester node driver.
+There's no need to have an external DHCP server set up.
+If there's one, please make sure to disable it first.
+The managed DHCP feature will help create the VirtualMachineNetworkConfig objects accordingly.

+Prepare a Harvester cluster consists of multiple nodes (2+).
+Also, a Rancher Manager is required.

+1. Create a cluster network called `provider` (the cluster network consists of **all the nodes**)
+2. Create a network config called `provider-nc` for the cluster network `provider` with all nodes and one of their NICs as the uplink
+3. Create a VM network called `provider-net` with cluster network `provider` selected.
+The VLAN ID should be configured with the one that has Internet accessibility, e.g., `1`.
+4. Create an IPPool object `provider-net` with the following YAML content (the actual network configs should be adapted to your environment):

+    ```yaml
+    apiVersion: network.harvesterhci.io/v1alpha1
+    kind: IPPool
+    metadata:
+      name: provider-net
+      namespace: default
+    spec:
+      ipv4Config:
+        serverIP: 192.168.48.2
+        cidr: 192.168.48.0/24
+        pool:
+        start: 192.168.48.81
+        end: 192.168.48.90
+        leaseTime: 600
+      networkName: default/provider-net
+    ```

+5. Create an RKE2 guest cluster with 3 nodes
+6. After the provisioning, check if the guest cluster is working correctly:

+    - Each node of the guest cluster is configured with the IP address within the IPPool definition
+	- Can use the Rancher dashboard to view the guest cluster

 ### Upgrade strategy